rslim97/Notes/README.md

-# computer-vision-notes
+# Notes
-Notes from courses and papers related to machine learning/deep learning and computer vision.
+Notes from courses and papers related to machine learning/deep learning, computer vision and robotics.